Mark0keng/course-api/README.md

 # course-api
-Implementasi API sederhana tentang course
+Implementasi API sederhana menggunakan Nodejs, ExpressJS, Sequelize (ORM)

 # How to use